 MYKHUB.NET Ltd. trading as Knowledge Hub is the registered data controller.
 The company is registered in England & Wales with its registered address at 1 London Street, Reading, RG1 4PN.

 Please note that you are responsible for any content you upload to Knowledge Hub.
-In the case of your content, Knowledge Hub takes the role of data processor.
 For more information on your content on Knowledge Hub, please refer to our terms and conditions.

 How is your data collected?

 You provide the information via registration, completing your profile and interacting with the Knowledge Hub.

 We may on occasions ask you for additional information; for example to include in promotional materials, or to support the development of the site.
 This may be provided in survey form, or through face-to-face or telephone conversations and only with your agreement.

 Why is your data being collected?

 To participate in Knowledge Hub, we need to know who you are; primarily to provide you with a secure way to log in and to deliver the Knowledge Hub service to you in accordance with our terms.
 Also, so that other members can identify you and so you can get the best out of your Knowledge Hub experience.

 Knowledge Hub is a collaborative environment, which encourages its members to share information for the benefit of each other.
 Our communities of practice are built on trust and enable members to develop professional connections and share knowledge.
 We want to achieve an engaged, active membership, who support each other in their work.

 We request that those wishing to participate, register with at least a name, email address and organisation so that we can enable a secure site login, and so that other site members can identify you.
 You can then easily connect with other professionals and experts in your field, and join, or be invited to, relevant groups and communities of interest.